 Route: Airolo - Bedretto - Nufenen Pass summit - Ulrichen - Obergesteln - Oberwald

-Routing: Scuol - Sent - Val Sinestra
+Route: Scuol - Sent - Val Sinestra

-To get to Soglio, change to the 632 line in Promontogno and travel along the southern Bergell mountains to Soglio.
-Piz Bacun and Ago di Sciora are clearly visible on the left-hand side in the direction of Soglio.
-You will reach an altitude of around 3200 m.
-The journey takes around 1:30 hours and takes place several times a day.
+To reach Soglio, you'll switch to route 632 in Promontogno, traveling along the southern Bergell mountains toward Soglio.
+Piz Bacun and the Ago di Sciora are clearly visible on the left side heading towards Soglio, reaching about 3,200 m above sea level.
+The trip takes approximately 1.5 hours and runs multiple times a day.

 Route: St. Moritz - Silvaplana - Sils - Maloja Pass - Vicosoprano - Promontogno - Soglio